jonathan-odonnell/milestone-project-4/README.md

 #### Colour Scheme

-- The three main colours used in the website are pink, light blue and dark blue.
+- The main colours used in the website are pink, light blue, dark blue, grey and black.
 - These colours were chosen because they complement each other well.

 #### Typography